1) Information on the Collection of Personal Data and Contact Details of the Controller

 In order to make visiting our website more attractive and to enable the use of certain functions, we use so-called cookies on various pages.
 These are small text files that are stored by a browser on your device.
 Some of the cookies we use are deleted after the end of the browser session, i.e. after you close your browser (so-called session cookies).
 Other cookies remain on your device and allow your browser to be recognized the next time you visit (so-called persistent cookies).
-If cookies are set, they collect and process to an individual extent certain user information such as browser and location data as well as IP address values.
-Persistent cookies are automatically deleted after a specified period of time, which may differ depending on the cookie.
-The duration of the respective cookie storage can be found in the overview of the cookie settings of your web browser.
+In the latter case, you can find the storage period in the overview of the cookie settings of your web browser.

-In some cases, the cookies are used to simplify the ordering process by storing settings (e.g. remembering the contents of a virtual shopping cart for a later visit to the website).
-Insofar as personal data is also processed by individual cookies used by us, the processing is carried out in accordance with Art.
+If personal data is also processed by individual cookies used by us, the processing is carried out in accordance with Art.
 6 para.
 1 lit. b GDPR either for the performance of the contract, in accordance with Art.
 6 para.
 1 lit. a GDPR in the case of consent given, or in accordance with Art.
 6 para.
-1 lit. f GDPR to safeguard our legitimate interests in the best possible functionality of the website as well as a customer-friendly and effective design of the site visit.
+1 lit. f GDPR to protect our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design of the page visit.

-Please note that you can set your browser in such a way that you are informed about the setting of cookies and can decide individually about their acceptance or can exclude the acceptance of cookies for certain cases or in general.
-Each browser differs in the way it manages cookie settings.
-This is described in the help menu of each browser, which explains how you can change your cookie settings.
-You can find these for the respective browsers under the following links:
+You can set your browser so that you are informed about the setting of cookies and can decide individually about their acceptance or exclude the acceptance of cookies for certain cases or in general.

 Please note that if you do not accept cookies, the functionality of our website may be limited.

-Personal data is collected when contacting us (e.g. via contact form or e-mail).
-Which data is collected in the case of using a contact form can be seen from the respective contact form.
-This data is stored and used exclusively for the purpose of responding to your request or for contacting you and the associated technical administration.
-The legal basis for the processing of this data is our legitimate interest in responding to your request in accordance with Art.
+When contacting us (e.g. via contact form or e-mail), personal data is processed – exclusively for the purpose of processing and responding to your request and only to the extent necessary for this purpose.
+The legal basis for processing this data is our legitimate interest in responding to your request pursuant to Art.
 6 (1) lit. f GDPR.
-If your contact aims at the conclusion of a contract, the additional legal basis for the processing is Art.
+If your contact is aimed at a contract, the additional legal basis for processing is Art.
 6 (1) lit. b GDPR.
-Your data will be deleted after final processing of your request.
-This is the case if it can be inferred from the circumstances that the matter in question has been conclusively clarified and provided that there are no statutory retention obligations to the contrary.
+Your data will be deleted when the circumstances indicate that the matter in question has been conclusively clarified and provided that there are no statutory retention obligations to the contrary.